 Where did you grow up?
 I grew up in Southwestern Connecticut; first in Stamford and later in Norwalk

 Did you go to University?
 If so, where?
-Connecticut College – Go Camels.
-I majored in American History and met my wife Christine.
+Connecticut College

-Describe yourself in one word. - Intentional
+Describe yourself in one word.
+Holistic

 Did you or do you play any other competitive sports?
 I’m a sports nut – I was a three -season athlete in school – soccer, hockey and lacrosse in the Spring.
 I love baseball but went 0 for Middle School and that was that.
 I played varsity soccer in college and was on the sailing team.